Operation Mongoose: Planning

 The Cuban Project played a significant role in the events leading up to the Cuban Missile Crisis of 1962.
 The Project's six-phase schedule was presented by Edward Lansdale on February 20, 1962; it was overseen by Attorney General Robert Kennedy.
 President Kennedy was briefed on the operation's guidelines on March 16, 1962.
 Lansdale outlined the coordinated program of political, psychological, military, sabotage, and intelligence operations as well as assassination attempts on key political leaders.
 Each month since his presentation, a different method was in place to destabilize the communist regime.
 Some of these plans included the publication of anti-Castro political propaganda, armaments for militant opposition groups, the establishment of guerrilla bases throughout the country, and preparations for an October military intervention in Cuba.
 Many individual plans were devised by the CIA to assassinate Castro.
-However, none were successful.
+None were successful.